amphp/amp/docs/event-loop-api.md

 ## `Loop::run()`

 The primary way an application interacts with the event reactor is to schedule events for execution and then simply let the program run.
-Once `Amp\Loop::run()` is invoked the event loop will run indefinitely until there are no watchable timer events, IO streams or signals remaining to watch.
+Once `Loop::run()` is invoked the event loop will run indefinitely until there are no watchable timer events, IO streams or signals remaining to watch.
 Long-running programs generally execute entirely inside the confines of a single `Amp\Loop::run()` call.

+`Loop::run()` accepts an optional callback as first parameter.
+Passing such a callback is equivalent to calling `Loop::defer($callback)` and `Loop::run()` afterwards.

 ## `Loop::stop()`